naturalclimatesolutions/AF_as_NCS/README.md

 ### overview:
-This repo contains code and some data files used for our 'state of the knowledge' perspective piece on agroforestry as an NCS (Terasaki Hart et al. 2022).
+This repo contains code and some data files used for our 'state of the knowledge' perspective piece: "Agroforestry as a climate solution: moving from potential to practice" (Terasaki Hart et al. 2022).

+Code was written by Drew Ellison Terasaki Hart, and is available to freely distribute and modify, with proper attribution, under the MIT License.

 # < PUT CITATION HERE >